Kamal Ahmad: Early life

 Ahmad was born in Dhaka, East Pakistan (now Bangladesh) to a family of educators.

 At age 14, Ahmad established a series of internationally funded afternoon schools for adolescents who served as domestic workers in Dhaka.

 Ahmad moved to the U.S. in 1980 to attend Phillips Exeter Academy.
 At Exeter, he led the Third World Society and the Student-Faculty Committee on Corporate Responsibility which focused on the question of corporate divestment from apartheid-era South Africa.
 Ahmad entered Harvard College in 1983.
 As a freshman, Ahmad founded and managed the Overseas Development Network, a consortium of 70 university student groups across the United States dedicated to the promotion of international development projects.
 In 1987, Ahmad won Time magazine's second annual College Achievement Award for "20 of the most outstanding juniors in America."

+Dr. Derek Bok, then President of Harvard University, commented in his 1986 Commencement Address: “as one of those rare individuals who think, act, speak, and work with just one thing in mind: the welfare of the poor and the historically disenfranchised peoples of the world.”

 Family

 Ahmad's father was Professor Kamaluddin Ahmad, a famed biochemist who pioneered the study of biochemistry and nutritional sciences in the Indian subcontinent.

 Ahmad's grandfather, M.O.
 Ghani was one of the first Bengali-Indian Muslims to receive a Ph.D. in chemistry from the United Kingdom.
 He went on to become founder-vice chancellor of Bangladesh Agricultural University in Mymensingh, vice chancellor of the University of Dhaka, Pakistan's Ambassador to Tanzania and other East African countries, and an independent Member of Parliament in Bangladesh.